Epitranscriptome: Role in the life-cycle of mRNA

-mRNA methylation is important throughout the entire life-cycle of the mRNA, starting with the alternative polyadenylation (APA) of some transcripts. m6A sites are often located in the last exon, mostly in the 3’-UTR.
+mRNA methylation is important throughout the entire life-cycle of the mRNA, starting with the alternative polyadenylation (APA) of some transcripts. m6A sites are often located in the last exon, mostly in the 3’ untranslated region (3'-UTR).
 The presence of m6A in the 3’-UTR promotes the use of the proximal APA site, resulting in a shorter 3’-UTR.
-Splicing of the pre-mRNA transcripts is also greatly affected by m6A.
+Splicing of the pre-mRNA transcripts may be influenced by m6A, although this effect can vary across different biological systems.
 Furthermore, nuclear export of mature mRNAs depends on m6A; when the m6A "writers" are inhibited, there is a delay in the export of the mature mRNAs.
 However, normal nuclear export does not solely depend on m6A, other mRNA marks such as 5'-methylcytosine (m5C) are also involved.

 The m6A mark has a notable effect on translational dynamics.
 There are various ways in which m6A is involved in translational efficiency.
 For instance, this modification modulates multiple steps in the process of tRNA incorporation.
 On the one hand, it slows down GTP hydrolysis by EF-Tu by 12-fold and the peptidyl transfer reaction by two-fold.
 It also causes a 1.5-fold increase in the amount of GTP hydrolyzed per peptidyl transfer, which indicates that a lot of proofreading is required.
 Moreover, because it is just a modified adenosine base, m6A base-pairs with uridine during decoding.
 However, the adenosine's methylation hinders tRNA accommodation and translation elongation.
 When a m6A-modified codon interacts with its cognate tRNA (the tRNA with the anticodon that is complementary to a particular codon), it acts more like a near-cognate codon interaction instead of the cognate codon interaction.
 This can be seen in the delay in the tRNA accommodation, which is dependent upon both the position of the m6A in the mRNA codons and on how accurate the translation is.
 Overall, this m6A modification leads to a kinetic loss of a factor of 18.
 To summarize, translation-elongation dynamics are slower for codons with m6A and different locations of these modified nucleotides in the mRNA codons affect decoding dynamics in different ways.